-- 5.40 Horton Road Hospital was identified for development in a planning brief some years ago.
-The current scheme now being implemented involves the refurbishment of many of the existing hospital buildings to convert them into dwellings as well as the construction of new dwellings in the hospital grounds.
-An initial application for 184 houses was superseded by a further application for 254 houses. - 5.41 Horton road is a phased development.
+- 5.39 Horton Road Hospital was identified for development in a planning brief some years ago.
+The current scheme now implemented involved the refurbishment of many of the existing hospital buildings to convert them into dwellings as well as the construction of new dwellings in the hospital grounds.
+An initial application for 184 houses was superseded by a further application for 254 houses. - 5.40 Horton road has been a phased development.
 By March 2004, 76 units had been completed.
 At March 2005 a further 52 units had been completed with 85 units under construction and 41 units not yet started.
 By the end of March 2006 a new application had altered the final number of units to be provided at the site to 270.
-80 more flats and 7 more houses were completed in the 05/06 monitoring period and work on the site continues.
+80 more flats and 7 more houses were completed in the 05/06 monitoring period.
+By March 2007 the site was complete except for 2 bungalows on the frontage.

-RAF QUEDGELEY
+FORMER RAF QUEDGELEY (KINGSWAY)

-5.42 Outline planning permission has been granted for a comprehensive mixed-use development at the RAF Quedgeley site including 2,650 dwellings of which no more than 2,200 dwellings are to be occupied prior to 31 December 2011.
-A Reserved Matters application relating to the construction of principal access roads, drainage and balancing pond was permitted in 2004 and by the end of March 2005 two reserved matters permissions for a total of 224 dwellings had been permitted, but construction of the dwellings had not commenced.
-By the end of March 2006 a total of 999 dwellings had permission within Framework 1 of the master planned site.
+- 5.41 Outline planning permission has been granted for a comprehensive mixed-use development at the RAF Quedgeley site including 2,650 dwellings.
+A Reserved Matters application relating to the construction of principal access roads, drainage and balancing pond was permitted in 2004 and by the end of March 2005 two reserved matters permissions for a total of 224 dwellings had been permitted, but construction of the dwellings had not commenced. - 5.42 By the end of March 2006 a total of 999 dwellings had permission within Framework 1 of the master planned site.
 Of these 136 were complete, 262 were under construction and 601 were not started.
+By March 2007 a further 459 dwellings had been completed on site within the Framework 1 area.
+Reserved matters consents had also been granted for 370 dwellings on Framework 2/3 with ground works underway but no dwellings as yet under construction.